52 Weird and Unique Things To Do In Tokyo

 11. Visit the Crappy Unko (Poop) Museum Tokyo

-I don’t think I need to explain why this is on the weird things to do in Tokyo list.
+I don’t think I need to explain why this is on my list of weird things to do in Tokyo.
 A museum dedicated to the cuteness of poop?
 Only in Japan.
-A permanent poop museum opened in Tokyo in August, 2019, after its brother museum in Yokohama saw so much success.
+The Unko museum originally opened as a pop-up only, but due to its wild success, it became a permanent attraction in Tokyo.

 Here are some quotes from the website to get you hyped up about visiting this weird place in Tokyo: